The Land Of Gods

-The scorpion flies flew back and climbed back inside the various holes of Plague artery as his right arms brood pouches started to wriggle with new life.
+The scorpionflies flew back and climbed back inside the various holes of the Plague artery as his right arms brood pouches started to wriggle with new life.

 Ahlia shifted as new bones spurted from her seat, creating a barrier to stop her from falling from Plague’s shoulder.

-Both Ahlia and the Plague artery were surround with a blinding light, as their eyes adjusted they found themselves back on Hollow.
+Both Ahlia and the Plague artery were surrounded by a blinding light; as their eyes adjusted, they found themselves back on Hollow.

 The Plague artery turned on the spot.
 “I know where we are.”

 He spun and locked his gaze on a path the winded through the hilly plains he stood in.